 Empirical Research may also be referred to as Primary Research, Scientific Research, or Field Research

-Empirical Research is conducted when the answers to our research questions are not readily available from informal research or secondary research.
+Empirical Research is conducted when the answers to our research questions are not readily available from informal research or textual research.
 Empiricists (aka Empirical Researchers) conduct investigations

 - to create new knowledge (Basic Research)

 - to solve a problem in our work context (Applied Research).

 - to conduct replication studies–i.e., repeat a study with the same methods but different subjects and experimenters.

 Empirical Research derives from Empiricism, a philosophy that assumes knowledge is grounded in what you can see, hear, or experience.
 Empiricism values empirical evidence over “claims of authority, intuition, imaginative conjecture, and abstract, theoretical, or systematic reasoning as sources of reliable belief” (Duignan, Fumerton, Quinton, Quinton 2020).

 Depending on how it uses data, a research project is sometimes called a Qualitative Study or Quantitative Study.
 Alternatively, studies may be described as using Qualitative Methods or Quantitative Methods.
 Studies that draw equally on Qualitative Methods or Quantitative Methods are called Mixed Methods.

 Empirical Research is an especially powerful method we use to solve problems and develop applications in work, academic, and personal contexts.